-There is a limited number of structural engineers, and after a major incident like an earthquake they will need to prioritise their workload to concentrate on buildings which have the highest risk.
+There's a limited number of structural engineers, and after a major incident like an earthquake they'll need to prioritise their workload to concentrate on buildings which have the highest risk.

-School buildings which are over two storeys and of heavy construction are checked by structural engineers after every significant earthquake as a precaution.
+School buildings which are over 2 storeys and of heavy construction are checked by structural engineers after every significant earthquake as a precaution.

 A structural engineer will do a thorough survey if requested by a property professional.